joshuarosenberg/jrosen48.github.io/_posts/2017-02-28-comparing-cdc-data.markdown

 ---
 layout: post
 title:  "Is the flu really worse this year?
-Comparing across years"
+Comparing the (ongoing) 2016-17 and 2015-16 flu seasons"
 date:   2017-02-28 09:28:00 -0500
 categories: R
 ---